C++ set find

 Data Races

-The container is accessed (neither the const nor the non-const versions modify the container.
+The container is accessed without modifying it in either the const or non-const versions.

 Exception Safety